cloudtoid/gateway-core/README.md

 - Right now, some upstream HTTP errors are simply converted to 502/BadGateway.
 Look into the options here.
 - Implement the proxy OPTIONS section: [here](https://datatracker.ietf.org/doc/html/rfc7230#section-5.3.4)
 - Add host filtering to the proxy.
 Something like this but not a middleware: https://github.com/dotnet/aspnetcore/blob/6427d9cc718f8093c506b62b6fd12544411b477f/src/Middleware/HostFiltering/src/HostFilteringMiddleware.cs
+- Ensure there is full support and tests for W3C Trace Context: https://www.w3.org/TR/trace-context/ (It should just work in theory because of ASP.NET Core and changes they made to the HTTP Client for Distributed Tracing: https://devblogs.microsoft.com/aspnet/improvements-in-net-core-3-0-for-troubleshooting-and-monitoring-distributed-apps/)

 ## Future version